 Looking for an affordable way to cover a small area?
-Off-cuts could be the answer.
-All stone, from granite and marble to Okite and Quarella are shipped to us in slabs.
-Each stone comes in slabs of a particular size.
+Offcuts could be the answer.
+All stones, from granite and marble to Okite and Quarella are shipped to us in slabs of a particular size.
 This means that when we create beautiful kitchen worktops and bathroom vanities, we often have pieces left over.
 These cut off pieces range in size from a few centimetres to a metre or more.
 While smaller pieces are sent for recycling, we store the larger pieces.
 This means that if you’re looking for a relatively small surface we can often find the perfect piece for you.

 Great uses for Granite and Marble offcuts

 As off-cuts are smaller than standard slabs and sometimes odd shapes, they’re best used for smaller projects.
 As an example, a bath surround could be made in one piece from a single large slab, leaving an off-cut the size of the bath itself.
 It could also be made in 2 or more pieces from off-cuts, at a considerable cost saving.
 The result would also be easier to install.

-Off-cuts are ideal for decorative elements in a contrasting stone, such as shelves, windowsills and splashbacks.
-They’re also a great choice for smaller elements, such as bathroom vanities, sink surrounds, table tops, hearths and even, in some cases, stair treads.
+Marble off-cuts are ideal for decorative elements in a contrasting stone, such as shelves, windowsills and splashbacks.
+They’re also a great choice for smaller elements, such as bathroom vanities, sink surrounds, tabletops, hearths and even, in some cases, stair treads.
 Whether off-cuts are suitable for your project will depend on the exact details.
 Our design and technical teams are always happy to discuss options with you and you can visit our Surrey factory to view stone types and off-cuts in person.